fvoges/vault-hsm/README.md

 # Vault Software HSM Vagrant environment

+This repo started as a sandbox for a project.
+There are a couple of things that don't make any sense (raft? terraform files?).
+I'm only sharing this because the HSM stuff might be useful.
+Feel free to improve it by sending PRs.

 ## Vault HSM binaries

 You need to download the HSM enabled Vault binaries (`amd64` arch), and put them in the `opt/hashicorp/vault/bin` directory.